edheltzel/dotfiles/README.md

   - **Please Note** if you used the [Brewfile](https://github.com/edheltzel/dotfiles/blob/master/packages/Brewfile), Cask installed the macOS [GPG Suite](https://gpgtools.org/) via `cask 'gpg-suite-no-mail'` -- _(alternatively)_ update the [Brewfile](https://github.com/edheltzel/dotfiles/blob/master/packages/Brewfile) with `cask 'gpg-suite' to include GPGMail.

 </details>

+### GNU Stow

+Originally I used a series of custom scripts to create symlinks, it worked but I've since switched to using [GNU Stow](https://www.gnu.org/software/stow/).
+I feel like everything is way more manageable and  easier to understand – I previously would have to review each script to make sure I wasn't going to break my system.

+### Makefile

+So with the addition of Stow, I've added a makefile to help with the process of managing each Stow package.

+The following commands are available:

+- `all` - This is the Default, the same as `make stow`
+- `stow` - Symlink all dotfiles managed by Stow
+- `unstow` - Remove all dotfiles managed by Stow
+- `update` - Update all dotfiles and remove broken symlinks managed by Stow

 ### macOS Preferences (macos/)